 Because of its ability to stabilize blood sugar, it is no wonder that coconut oil can help us get in shape.
 One tablespoon of coconut oil contains about 120 calories, but those calories are not the same as others.

 One important characteristic of coconut oil is thermogenesis.
 This means that it increases energy, so the more we consume, the more calories we burn.

-So, when getting in shape we should exercise more, but we do not need to consume fewer calories – instead, we should consume calories which boost the metabolism and do not suppress it.
+So, when getting in shape we should exercise more, but we do not need to consume fewer calories – instead, we should consume calories that boost the metabolism and do not suppress it.
 In this way, our body will be nourished and able to burn fat.

 According to many studies, populations who consume coconut oil in their diet are among the healthiest in the world.
 Mainly, this is due to the potent health properties that promote heart health.

-Unlike other polyunsaturated fatty acid oils, coconut oil does not oxidize when subjected to oxygen, heat or light.
+Unlike other polyunsaturated fatty acid oils, coconut oil does not oxidize when subjected to oxygen, heat, or light.
 So, it does not cause arterial damage as oxidative stress.

 If one has a family history of some heart disease, this oil will significantly improve their heart health.

 Due to its potent anti-inflammatory properties, it can reduce the formation of free radicals and prevent oxidative stress and damage.
 Also, it contains potent: